 The wireless service license for mobile or paging service, once granted, should be valid for a term of 15 years starting from the date when such license is granted, and licenses for mobile data, digital low-power cordless telephone and trunked radio are valid for 10 years starting from the date when such license is granted.
 According to the Regulations for Administration of Mobile Communications Businesses amended by the NCC on September 19, 2011, the wireless service provider may file an application with the NCC for extension of the valid term of its license for providing mobile or paging service one year prior to the expiry of the 15-year valid term.
-Once the NCC approves the application, the valid term of the wireless service license for mobile or paging service will be extended to June 30, 2017.
-The valid terms of our licenses granted by the ROC government authorities for providing 2G mobile services on the 900MHz and 1800MHz spectrum expired in 2012 and 2013 respectively.
-We filed the application with the NCC for extending the valid terms of our 2G licenses on November 29, 2011.
-Our application was approved by the NCC in November 2012 and the terms of our licenses for providing 2G mobile services on the 900MHz and 1800MHz spectrum should be valid until June 2017.
+Once the NCC approves the application, the valid terms of our licenses granted by the ROC government authorities for providing 2G mobile services on the 900MHz and 1800MHz spectrum expired in 2012 and 2013 respectively.
+We filed the application was approved by the NCC in November 2012 and the terms of our licenses for providing 2G mobile services on the 900MHz and 1800MHz spectrum should be valid until June 2017.
 See "Item 4.
-Information on the Company-B. Business Overview-Network Infrastructure-Mobile Services Network" for the discussion of our early return of the 2G license in the 900 MHz frequency band to the NCC on October 22, 2014.
+Information on the Company-B. Business Overview-Network Infrastructure - Mobile Services Network" for the discussion of our early return of the 2G license in the 900 MHz frequency band to the NCC on October 22, 2014.